kumarpriyanshu09/my-Portfolio/docs/ARCHITECTURE.md

    - Add service worker for offline support

 2. **Testing**
-   - Increase test coverage
+   - Increase test coverage for components and pages.
-   - Add visual regression tests
+   - Consider adding integration tests (e.g., with Playwright, since `playwright-core` is a dependency, though it might be for other purposes like Browserbase SDK).
-   - Implement E2E tests
+   - Explore visual regression testing if UI consistency is critical.

 3. **Features**
-   - Add dark/light theme toggle
+   - Implement i18n if multi-language support is needed.
-   - Implement i18n
+   - Add search functionality if applicable.
-   - Add search functionality
+   - Further enhance accessibility features.

 4. **Developer Experience**
    - Add more detailed documentation